jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 * [Part 5 Modelling on Amazon Athena](#) (this post)
 * Part 6 ETL on Amazon Athena via Airflow

-## Setup BigQuery
+## Setup Amazon Athena

-Google BigQuery is used in the post, and the source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/general-demos/tree/master/dbt-bigquery-demo) of this post.
+*Amazon Athena* is used in the post, and the source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/general-demos/tree/master/dbt-athena-demo) of this post.

 ### Prepare Data